top of page

 Nutrition Guidelines

-Carbohydrates: Essential for energy, aim for complex carbs like brown rice, whole grains, fruits, and vegetables.
-For example, a runner should consider consuming 60-70% of their daily intake from carbohydrates.
+• Carbohydrates: Essential for energy, aim for complex carbs like brown rice, whole grains, fruits, and vegetables.
+For example, a runner should consider consuming sufficient carbohydrates (typically 6–10 g/kg/day for endurance athletes)

-Proteins: Key for muscle recovery, include sources such as chicken, fish, beans, and nuts.
-Ideally, aim for at least 1.2 grams of protein per kilogram of body weight daily.
+• Proteins: Key for muscle recovery, include sources such as chicken, fish, beans, and nuts.
+Ideally, aim for 1.2 -1.7 grams of protein per kilogram of body weight daily.

-Fats: Important for sustained energy, especially during long runs.
+• Fats: Important for sustained energy, especially during long runs.
 Healthy options include avocados, olive oil, and walnuts.
+(20–35% of total energy)

 Prioritizing Hydration and Recovery